-Billy Bugara makes their No Bells debut with the definitive guide to the MLB’s early obsession with rap music.
-When they’re not thinking about baseball, they cover some scene you might’ve heard of at Lyrical Lemonade and SoundCloud.
+Billie Bugara makes her No Bells debut with the definitive guide to the MLB’s early obsession with rap music.
+When she’s not thinking about baseball, she covers some scene you might’ve heard of at Lyrical Lemonade and SoundCloud.

 Some may say that rap music and baseball could not be more different from each other — and those people might be correct.
 Nonetheless, there was indeed a period of time where these two distant planets collided.
 It was in the midst of the 1980s, that blissfully unaware decade wherein more than a few baseball teams tried their hand at this brand new thing called “rapping.”
 Seems like an innocent enough concept at first glance, right?